Are you a new blogger?

 What those sites are will largely depend on the niche you’re in.
 Find out where your audience likes to hang out and then focus on getting them to share on those social media outlets to attract more like-minded readers.

 Start With Quality Content

-Of course, it all starts with quality content that your readers want to read and share.
-No one is going to spread a crummy post on social media.
+It all starts with quality content that your readers want to read and share.
+No one will spread a crummy post on social media.
 Start by writing the best blog posts you can and do some research into what your audience wants and needs.

-In other words, serve your market well and they will in turn share what you’re writing with their friends and acquaintances.
+Serve your market well and they will share what you’re writing with their friends and acquaintances.

 Make It Pretty

 Next, it’s time to pretty up your post.

 - Break up your content into small bite-sized chunks so it’s easy to read.

 - Add some subheadings and formatting to make it easy to scan through the content.